Signed in as:

 You may think a game as simple as stacking pairs and runs has no strategy — but think again.
 Here are some tips to get you started.
 What clever tactics will you discover?

 You’ll score more points for a 3-card run than a pair, so choose your stacks wisely and keep an eye on your total score each round.
-If you’re falling behind, focus on building runs or even same-color runs for maximum points.
+If you’re falling behind, focus on building runs or even same-color runs/pairs for maximum points.

-Wild Cards are powerful for completing runs — especially same-color ones — and any stack with a Wild Card is protected from being stolen.
+WILD Cards are powerful for completing runs — especially same-color ones — and any stack with a WILD Card is protected from being stolen.

-But remember: pairs are faster to complete and safer if someone is close to going out.
+But remember pairs are faster to complete and safer if someone is close to going out.
 The question is — is the reward worth the risk?

-If you’re the first to finish all your stacks and go out, but still have one card left to play, you can still use it to steal another player’s stack as your final move of the round for extra points.
+If you’re the first to finish all your stacks and go out, but still have one card left to play, you can still use it to steal another player’s stack as the final move of the round for extra points.

 Wild Cards can complete both pairs and runs, so use them strategically for your best point advantage.